HSE Ireland - Doctor's pay scales explained

 105,504- 139,882

-An NHS hospital in the South East of England is looking for a Consultant Clinical Oncologist with an interest in Breast Oncology.
-The Oncology department comprises a team of experienced Medical and Clinical Oncologists, supported by a large team of middle-grade doctors and a robust research unit.
-This Oncology job is open to both international applications and UK-based doctors, though those with European Specialist or a suitable Royal College qualification are most encouraged to apply.
+An NHS district general hospital in the South West of England is looking for a Consultant in Clinical Oncology with an interest in breast and skin cancers.
+The Clinical Oncology department comprises a team of 11 consultants and is supported by a large team of middle grade doctors and specialist nurses.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case-by-case basis.